Support Your Library : donation and volunteer opportunities

 Become a library board member

-We are seeking new trustees to join the library board.
+We will need trustees to join the library board.
 As a trustee you will become a well-informed advocate for our library and actively support our efforts as we promote our library as a vital community hub and resource in the digital era.
 If you are interested please contact the CEO/Chief Librarian.

 Computer Buddies pairs adults who need help using new technology with teens who need volunteer experience.
 The Buddies can offer help with basic computer stills or devices such as eReaders, tablets, and smart phones and web applications such as Facebook, e-mail and Twitter.
 This is a wonderful program for both teens and adults: it will give teens the opportunity to share their knowledge, and give adults skills that will enrich their lives.
 If you would like to become a Computer Buddy tutor, please call or visit the library.